 - Nutrition given through a vein (total parenteral nutrition – TPN) in a malnourished person

 Severe cases lead to malnutrition.
 Other possible complications include:

-- Excess bleeding due to vitamin deficiency
+- Excess bleeding or other problems due to vitamin deficiency

 - Liver disease

 - Osteomalacia or osteoporosis

 Osteomalacia is softening of the bones.
 It most often occurs because of a problem with vitamin D, which helps your body absorb calcium.
 Your body n...Read Article Now Book Mark Article